okurka12/2d-rasterizer/compare/README.txt

     compares two hexdumps of .bmp files outputted by myhex.py assumes dib header size is 12

-    if one file is larger, the excess of the other one is not outputted
+    if one file is smaller, the excess of the other one is not outputted

 run.sh
     runs the above